openmcp-project/usage-operator/docs/usage-operator/setup.md

 ```

 The usage-operator will then automatically be installed by the mcp platform and requests its permissions for the onboarding cluster.
-Inside the onboarding cluster a new CRD will then be installed called `MCPUsage`.
+Inside the onboarding cluster a new CRD will then be installed called `ResourceUsage`.
 This resource is completely managed by the `usage-operator` and there is no need to create resource manually.